Jas667/budget_planner_v2/README.md

 The Personal Budget V2 is set up to deploy to Heroku.
 In order to run on local computer, database.js will need to be updated and a database created to suit (diagram above).
 Primary keys are set to SERIAL to auto-increment.
 The foreign key in expenses should be set to ON DELETE CASCADE.
 That allows all expenses to be deleted if a category is removed.

+All fetch() requests will also need to be updated, replacing the Heroku URLs as required.

 updated database file:

 const Pool = require('pg').Pool;